discord-userdoccers/discord-userdoccers/CONTRIBUTING.md

 | desktop | A desktop platform |

 Note that **Type** is used, *not* **Types** like in the official documentation.

-For enums that have strings as values, the name can be skipped like so:

 ## Flags